-5-Grade A sset classification Stage Allocation
+5-Grade A Asset classification Stage Allocation

 Pass General(i.e. do not meet the Branch's criteria of "Significant Increase of Credit Risk") 1

 Meet the Branch's criteria of "Significant Increase of Credit Risk" 2

 Special M ention 2

 Substanda ard

 Doubtful 3

 Loss

-The criteria of "significant increase of credit risk" has taken into consideration of two key factors:
+The criteria of "significant increase of credit risk" takes into consideration of any one of the following key factors:

-- 1. The exposure has a significant deterioration of internal or external rating as compared with the rating at the time when the exposure was originated; and - 2.
-The rating of the exposure falls out of the "Low-Credit Risk Threshold" that is equivalent to the globally understood definition of "investment grade"
+- 1. The exposure has a significant deterioration of internal or external rating as compared with the rating at the time when the exposure was originated; - 2.
+The exposure is classified as Special Mention; - 3.
+The rating of the exposure falls out of the "Low-Credit Risk Threshold" that is equivalent to the globally understood definition of "investment grade"; or - 4.
+Other events and indications that the credit risks of the exposure has significantly increased since origination or purchase.